 Tax Section work supports entrepreneurs

-The Tax Section is celebrating a big win after its experts helped convince the U.S. Treasury Department that a special class of entrepreneurs deserve a tax deduction.
+The Tax Section is celebrating a big win after its experts helped convince the U.S. Treasury Department that a special class of entrepreneurs deserves a tax deduction.

 The advocacy included face-to-face meetings with regulators in Washington, D.C., and a meticulously researched, heavily footnoted, nine-page comment letter.
 The result is big savings for entrepreneurs, especially small business owners, said Tax Section Chair Michael Minton of Dean Mead Minton & Zwemer in Ft.
 Pierce.